 These look amazing, a set of nine containers, free shipping with Prime, for 28$, oven safe and freezer safe.
-I built my collection over time, but if I had to buy a set now I would get this one (you can click on all the pictures below to get to the Amazon link):
+I built my collection over time.
+If I had to buy a set now, I would get this one (you can click on all the pictures below to get to the Amazon link):

 More than 8 million tons of plastic are dumped in our oceans every year.